ajaysingh77/dcp/README.md

 - Go 1.19 or newer
 - `golangci-lint`

-Supported operating systems are Linux and MacOS; Windows is not supported at this time.
+Supported operating systems for development are Linux and MacOS; Windows is not supported at this time.

 ## Running `dcpd`